cedx/coveralls.js/doc/usage/api.md

 The `Client#upload()` method returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves when the coverage report has been uploaded.

 The promise rejects with a [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if the input report is invalid.
-It rejects with a `ClientError` if any error occurred while sending the message.
+It rejects with a `ClientError` if any error occurred while uploading the report.